Blass2000/Medicaid-Fraud-Detection-Sample-using-Py/README.md

 **Applying Principal Component Analysis (PCA)**

 What it does: PCA is a dimensionality reduction technique used here to reduce the number of variables in the data by transforming them into a new set of variables (principal components) that summarize the original variables.
 This step helps in simplifying the dataset while retaining essential information.
-I know, I know.... pull out your old statistics book.
+I know, I know.... pull out your old Statistics book from High Schoolc (insert eye roll).

 **Clustering with K-Means**